piksa13/turtle-games/README.md

-Easy turtle race, you bet on the winning colour then watch the turtles moving forward with random distance
+Easy turtle race, you bet on the winning colour then watch the turtles moving forward with random distance.